Applies To:Show Versions

 About per-request policies and nested macros

-Access Policy Manager® (APM®) supports calling a macro from a per-request policy and calling a subroutine macro from a per-request policy subroutine.
-However, APM does not support calling any type of macro from a per-request policy macro or from a per-request policy subroutine macro.
+Access Policy Manager® (APM®) supports calling a macro from a per-request policy and calling a subroutine from a per-request policy.
+However, APM does not support calling any type of macro from a per-request policy macro or from a per-request policy subroutine.

 About per-request policy subroutines